sarojpunde/tech-tribe-theme/README.md

 ### Available Scripts

-- `yarn watch:js` - Watch and compile Javascript files
+- `yarn watch:js` - Watch and compile JavaScript files using Vite
-- `yarn build:js` - Build Javascript for production
+- `yarn build:js` - Build JavaScript for production using Vite
-- `yarn watch:css` - Watch and compile CSS files
+- `yarn watch:css` - Watch and compile CSS files using PostCSS
-- `yarn build:css` - Build CSS for production
+- `yarn build:css` - Build CSS for production using PostCSS
 - `yarn watch:theme` - Start Shopify theme development server
-- `yarn push:theme` - Push theme files to Shopify
+- `yarn push:theme` - Push theme files to Shopify development environment
+- `yarn push:theme-staging` - Push theme files to Shopify staging environment
-- `yarn dev` - Run all development processes at once
+- `yarn dev` - Run all development processes at once (CSS watch, JS watch, and theme watch)
+- `yarn build` - Build both CSS and JavaScript for production
-- `yarn test` - Run unit tests
+- `yarn test` - Run unit tests using Jest
-- `yarn test:coverage` - Generate test coverage report

 ### Testing

 The project uses Jest for testing.
 To run tests:
 - Unit tests: `yarn test`
-- Coverage report: `yarn test:coverage`
-- Watch mode: `yarn test:watch`

 ### Performance Optimization

 - Images are automatically lazy loaded using `vanilla-lazyload`
-- JavaScript is split into chunks for optimal loading
+- JavaScript is built and optimized using Vite for fast development and optimal production bundles
-- CSS is purged of unused styles in production using PurgeCSS
+- CSS is processed with PostCSS and optimized with cssnano in production
+- Modern JavaScript features are supported through Vite's built-in transpilation
 - Assets are minified in production builds
-- Modern JavaScript features are transpiled for browser compatibility
+- Fast development server with Hot Module Replacement (HMR) via Vite

 ### GIT & GITHUB WORKFLOW